 I was so excited for everything, I did not keep in account for the risks it may hold.
 You never know with what kind of people you’re ending up with.
 I’m always as optimistic as possible – seeing it as another great adventure.
 Unfortunately, the start of my own shared house experience was not a success – bad luck with the roommates.
 But when you’re already here on the island it is so much easier to find a new place for yourself.
 In my second month I got my own apartment.

 From there I moved to a compromise : having my own studio within a student compound.
 No direct roommates but you aren’t quite alone either.
-Perfect way to meet awesome people – I had the bonus of meeting an extraordinary guy.
-Almost a year further we live together in our own house with garden & our two adorable pups.
+Perfect way to meet awesome people – I had the bonus of meeting someone with whom I rented our own house with garden & our two adorable pups.
 As far as living on Curaçao goes – not that bad.
 Shows that even with a less fortunate start, if you are open to it, it will only get better.

 A lot of times people do get fortunate and love their student houses.
 They have the time of their lives.
 You just have to see what works for you.